ieofong/roman-calculator/README.md

 ### Instruction
 Follow this instructions if you want to install the [Spring Boot](https://spring.io/guides/gs/spring-boot/).

-[Download](https://github.com/ieofong/roman-calculator/archive/master.zip) and unzip the source repository for this project, or clone it using Git:
+[Download](https://github.com/ieofong/roman-calculator/archive/master.zip) and unzip the source repository for this project

+or clone it using Git:

 `git clone https://github.com/ieofong/roman-calculator.git`